discoTUKL/disco-snc-mgf-toolbox/README.md

 # Stochastic Network Calculus with Moment Generating Functions

-The (sigma, rho)-calculus is implemented in this tool.
-It is supposed to provide solutions quickly for small networks.
-Yet, it must not show weak points when it comes to parameter optimization.
-It also includes a new approach using Jensen inequality to improve the output bound.
+The (sigma, rho)-calculus is implemented in this toolbox.
+It provides a list a typical stochastic network calculus arrival processes, operators, and performance bounds in order to conduct a network analysis.

 ## Prerequisites